 Americans seem to find it the hardest because they are required to take a driving test, but other countries also experience similar difficulties.

-You can only bring your dogs and cats into Japan.
+You can only bring dogs and cats into Japan.
 Additionally, your pet must be microchipped for identification.
 Shots and vaccines are also required.

 Other provisions also exist, with specific waiting periods based on the situation.
 You will also have to think about what residences allow you to have a pet.

 If you search “the Japanese language” on the Internet, you’ll find so many resources it might make your head spin.
-There are three alphabets, countless Kanji characters, and grammar points that are tiered according to politeness levels and formality.
+There are three alphabets, countless kanji characters, and grammar points that are tiered according to politeness levels and formality.

 However, understand that you will need to know Japanese during your life in Japan.
-Many people say that that learning a language is a personal journey.
+Many people say that learning a language is a personal journey.
 I completely agree that every one of us has our own way of studying and learning.
 You can base your study path on your personality traits, interests, or lifestyle, or something about Japanese culture that really captivates you.

 I encourage you to put in the time and make your best attempt to learn Japanese for your personal survival and happiness.
 I have listed some invaluable resources below to help you along the way.

-Additionally, for a Japanese-to-English dictionary, although there are many options.
-I believe that Japanese in the Apple Store is by far the best one.
+Additionally, for a Japanese-to-English dictionary, although there are many options, I believe that Japanese in the Apple Store is by far the best one.

 To begin learning Japanese, I recommend:

 When you have a child in Japan, sooner or later you will need to consider using a childcare service.
-You might think it is just … Read more
+You might think it is just a matter of applying and sending your child to the nearest facility, but it is surprisingly over-complicated and depends on all sorts of factors that you will need to think about.

 This article is a comprehensive guide to help you send containers or parcels from Japan to any country in the world.
-From preparing the package … Read more
+From preparing the package to choosing the right courier services, to understanding the necessary paperwork for international shipping, I will show you how to get it right the first time without any mistakes.